Review of the QCD sum rules for exotic states

-In Tables \ref{Identifications-Table-cqcq-positive}-\ref{Identifications-Table-cscs-positive}, we present the possible assignments of the ground state hidden-charm tetraquark states, and revisit the assignments based on the tetraquark scenario.
-In Table \ref{Identifications-Table-cqcq-positive}, there are enough rooms to accommodate the $h_c(4000)$ and $\chi_{c1}(4010)$ in scenario of tetraquark states, as the central values of the predicted tetraquark masses happen to coincide with the experimental data from the LHCb collaboration \cite{LHCb-hc4000-PRL-2024}.
-We should bear in mind that the predictions were made {\bf before} the experimental observation, therefore the calculations are robust \cite{WZG-HC-PRD-2020}.
+In Table \ref{Identifications-Table-cqcq-positive}, there are enough rooms to accommodate the $h_c(4000)$ and $\chi_{c1}(4010)$ in the scenario of tetraquark states, as the central values of the predicted tetraquark masses happen to coincide with the experimental data from the LHCb collaboration \cite{LHCb-hc4000-PRL-2024}.
+We should bear in mind that the predictions were made {\bf before} the experimental observation, therefore the calculations are robust enough \cite{WZG-HC-PRD-2020}.
 While in the traditional charmonium scenario, the $h_c^\prime$ and $\chi_{c1}^\prime$ have the masses $3956\,\rm{MeV}$ and $3953\,\rm{MeV}$, respectively \cite{Godfrey-PRD-2005-charmonium}, there exist discrepancies about $50-60\,\rm{MeV}$.